 The image-guided system interacts with the surgeon by way of a virtual screen overlay interface and a wireless control unit.

 The control unit is worn on the surgeon’s finger or attached to a surgical tool.
-In advanced Follow Me™ mode, AutoLap™ virtually tags surgical tools within the surgical cavity with the press of a button.
+In advanced Follow Me™ and Go-To™ modes, AutoLap™ virtually tags surgical tools within the surgical cavity with the press of a button.
 Once tagged, the AutoLap™ robotic arm will follow the movements of the surgical tool seamlessly guiding the laparoscope to the desired position thereby maintaining an optimal field of view on the video monitor.
 The surgeon maintains full command of the system’s operation by engaging and disengaging the system using the finger or tool-based wireless control unit.

 Advanced software also offers additional features, designed to optimize the field of view and minimize user interaction during surgery.